 “We are at a critical moment historically and globally, where we as human beings must redefine our collective civic identity by building on the emancipatory skills of nonviolent conflict transformation and by amplifying behaviors of civility, respect, and authentic dialogue in and across our societies.”

-Souillac, who is French and was based in Europe and Asia for many years, is the author of books such as The Burden of Democracy and A Study in Transborder Ethics: Justice, Citizenship, Civility.
+Souillac, who has been based in Europe and Asia for many years, is the author of books such as The Burden of Democracy and A Study in Transborder Ethics: Justice, Citizenship, Civility.
 Fry is known for such titles as Beyond War, the Human Potential for Peace, and War, Peace, and Human Nature.
 Both Souillac and Fry enjoy teaching and working with students.